Dean (South Korean singer): 2017–2019: Widespread recognition and collaborations

-On February 17, 2017, Dean released his first solo work in eleven months, a single album Limbo, with two tracks, "Come Over" featuring Baek Ye-rin, and "The Unknown Guest".
+On February 17, 2017, Dean released his first solo work in eleven months, a single album Limbo, with two tracks, "Come Over" featuring Yerin Baek, and "The Unknown Guest".
 "Come Over", the title track, quickly rose to the top of several South Korean music charts.
 The accompanying music video was created and directed by artist Seong Lib, who had also worked with SHINee.
 In April, he made his first-time appearance as a producer on the hip-hop audition show Show Me the Money 6, along with fellow artist Zico, where they won the show as the winning producers.
 At the end of the year, he released the single "Instagram", the song topped all local music charts in South Korea.

 In April 2017, Dean also participated in a campaign with Kolon Sport alongside Bae Doo Na, to protect Jeju Island's Leontopodium hallaisanense, which is an endangered flower species.
 In July, Kakaopay released a commercial advert featuring Dean and a track he produced for the collaboration (Get the Feeling).
 Dean also acted in the advertisement to promote the Korean digital wallet service.
 Later that year in September, Dean also collaborated with Puma, on a campaign called 'Run the Streets', for which he produced a track and starred in a commercial video.
-In November 2018, he has since released single "Dayfly", collaborating with artists Radmuseum and former F(x) (group) member Sulli.
+In November 2018, he has since released single "Dayfly", collaborating with artists Rad Museum and former F(x) (group) member Sulli.

 On April 18, 2019, Dean was featured along with labelmate Tabber on ROMderful's song "1 Missed Call" from his debut album Press L To Continue.
 On May 25, 2019, Dean released his fourth English language single "Howlin' 404" at the same time of his performance during Seoul Jazz Festival 2019.
 On July 12, 2019, it was announced that Dean alongside FANXY CHILD (Zico, Crush, Penomeco, Millic and Stay Tuned) would be holding concerts in Seoul, South Korea at the Olympic Handball Gymnasium on August 10 and 11, 2019 which speculated a comeback for the crew after two years.
 On July 31, 2019, it was announced that FANXY CHILD would make a comeback with their single album "Y".
-The single album "Y" was officially released on August 8, 2019 with a music video released on KOZ Entertainment's official YouTube channel.
+The single album "Y" was officially released on August 8, 2019, with a music video released on KOZ Entertainment's official YouTube channel.
 Dean appeared on Crush's sophomore album From Midnight to Sunrise on the song "Wake Up" which he co-wrote and produced with Crush, and was released on December 5, 2019.